CalinRadoni/CalinRadoni.github.io-Jekyll/README.md

+**This repository is archived.
+It used Jekyll to build [https://calinradoni.github.io/](https://calinradoni.github.io/)**

+*Because this repository is archived and not meant to be built again, to eliminate the warnings about old, maybe vulnerable gems, I've commented the `webrick` gem in Gemfile and cleared the content of the `Gemfile.lock` file.*

-# CalinRadoni.github.io
+## CalinRadoni.github.io

-This is the repository for [CalinRadoni.github.io](http://CalinRadoni.github.io)
+This was the repository for [CalinRadoni.github.io](http://CalinRadoni.github.io).

 ## Copyright and licenses